 A Day in the Life of a Hop-On Hop-Off Bus Passenger

 What it is like to travel with Stray, Kiwi Experience or Flying Kiwi?

 Hop-on hop-off: it sounds easy right?
 If you’ve read How Do the Hop-On Hop-Off Bus Work in New Zealand and you’re still slightly puzzled, then let us explain the experience in our “Day in the Life of a Hop-On Hop-Off Bus Passenger.”

 The New Zealand hop-on hop-off bus companies in New Zealand are Kiwi Experience, Stray and Flying Kiwi.
-They both work in pretty similar ways, with Flying Kiwi having a some major differences like meals and accommodation included, but the main difference between all of them lie in the routes they offer and their angle on passenger experience.
+They both work in pretty similar ways, with Flying Kiwi having some major differences like meals and accommodation included, but the main difference between all of them lie in the routes they offer and their angle on the passenger experience.
 You can find a quick comparison here in What’s the Difference Between Kiwi Experience and Stray and That New Zealand Hop-On Hop-Off Bus You’ve Never Heard Of…

 New Zealand’s hop-on hop-off buses are action-packed, flexible, sociable and allow you to have less time planning and more time travelling and doing some of those bucket list activities.
 Whether it’s as a tour to see all of New Zealand as quickly as possible or a means of transport-meets-experience throughout an entire gap year, hop-on hop-off bus travel is a popular choice amongst backpackers.
 So read the “day in the life” below and see if it’s the sort of experience you want to hop on!